Narotam-Mishra/material-ui-learning/ReadMe.txt

 # There are variations of the multi-select implementation where the options are checkboxes and the display is a list of chips instead of comma separated values.
 However we have not come across those individual yet and as beginner they are not necessary.

 # More practical usage of this MUI Select component is will probabaly involve fetching the list of dropdown options from an API and populating the list.

+## Lec 9 - Radio Button (8:19)

+# FromtControl --> is a wrapper component,

+# FormLabel --> this component is used to specify the label for the group of radio buttons.

+# FormControlLabel :- this component is used to label the individual radio buttons,

+# RadioGroup -> which wraps the individual radio component.

+# FormHelperText - If we want to add an error message then we can add the FormHelperText component.

+## Lec 10 - Checkbox (11:46)

+# For single checkbox, we need to import two components and they are FormControlLabel & Checkbox

+# We can also use icons as checkbox

+# How to work with checkbox group

+## Lec 11 - Switch (04:21)